zacanger/niddesa/text/generated-translations/cullaniddesa/21-chinese-google.md

-hard, he will feel pain and worry in order to protect those wealth: "How can neither the king take my wealth, nor the thieves will take it, nor the fire will burn it out." , Will not water flow away, nor will the unlovable heirs take it away? 』When he guards and protects those wealth, or the king takes it, or the thieves take it, or the fire burns, or the water runs away, or the unlovable heir takes it away, he sad... (omitted) came to confusion [and Say]: "What I have no longer exists. 』Monks!
+hard, he will feel pain and worry in order to protect those wealth: "How can neither the king take my wealth, nor the thieves will take it, nor the fire will burn it out." , Will not water flow away, nor will the unlovable heirs take it away?
+"When he guards and protects those wealth, or the king takes it, or the thieves take it, or the fire burns, or the water runs away, or the unlovable heir takes it away, he sad... (omitted) came to confusion [and Say]: "What I have no longer exists.
+"Monks!
 This is called the fault of desire, the directly visible accumulation of suffering, desire is the cause, desire is the cause, because of desire, desire is the cause.